Willie169/Android-Non-Root/README.md

 ### Connect Shizuku to Wireless ADB
 1. Grant **Shizuku** notification permission.
 2. Tap **Pairing** in **Start via Wireless debugging** block in **Shizuku**.
 2. Connect to a WiFi you trust.
-You don't need to login to the WiFi if the WiFi needs that.
+You don't need to log in to the WiFi if the WiFi needs that.
 You just need to let your phone think that you're connected to WiFi.
 2. In phone's **Settings** or something similar, go to **About Phone > Software Information** or something similar, and tap the **Version Number** seven times to enable **Developer Options**.
 2. In the **Developer Options**, enable **Wireless ADB** and tap **Pair with a pairing code**.
 2. Input the pairing code in the notification of **Shizuku**.
-2. In the **Developer Options**, deactivate **ADB authorization timeout** if you don't want to do all above again every time you use **Shizuku**.
-However, the connection may still stop after a few days even if you've done this, follow [Reconnect Shizuku in Case it Stops](#reconnect-shizuku-in-case-it-stops) to reconnect if you're using **SystemUI Tuner** or something similar at the same time, follow above if you're not using **SystemUI Tuner**.
+2. In the **Developer Options**, deactivate **ADB authorization timeout** if you don't want to do all the above again every time you use **Shizuku**.
+However, the connection may still be killed by the system after maybe a few days even if you've done this, follow [Reconnect Shizuku in Case it Stops with SystemUI Tuner](#reconnect-shizuku-in-case-it-stops-with-systemui-tuner) to reconnect if you're using **SystemUI Tuner** or something similar at the same time, follow the above otherwise.
 2. Back to **Shizuku** and tap **Start** in **Start via Wireless debugging** block.
 You all see **Shizuku is running** on the top of the interface of **Shizuku**.
 ### Use Shizuku in a Terminal Application for the First Time (Termux for Example)
 1. Tap **Use Shizuku in terminal applications** in **Shizuku** and export files `rish` and `rish_shizuku.dex` to somewhere on your phone.
-2. Use a text editor to replace `PKG` in `rish` with the pakcage name of your terminal application. **Termux**'s package name is `com.termux`.
+2. Use a text editor to replace `PKG` in `rish` with the package name of your terminal application. **Termux**'s package name is `com.termux`.
 Run `termux-setup-storage` to grant **Termux** storage permission if you want to use it to run ADB commands (and many other commands).
 2. Open your terminal application and move the exported files to somewhere it can access with `mv old_location new_location`.
 The root directory of the main storage of Android is usually `/storage/emulated/0`.
 The home directory of **Termux** is `/data/data/com.termux/home`, which is abbreviated as `~` in **Termux**.
 2. Go to the directory you moved the exported files to with `cd directory` (assumed `~/shizuku` below) and run `sh rish`.
 2. Where used to be `~ $` should become `e2q:/ $` or something similar if `sh rish` succeeded.
 Write ADB commands here.
 Note that there is no need to use `adb` or `adb shell` prefixes before commands and that `devices` command gets `/system/bin/sh: devices: inaccessible or not found`.
-2. You can turn WiFi off after ADB is connected. **Shizuku** may say **Paring failed** aftet that ,but it's actually running if you still see `e2q:/ $` or something similar on your terminal application.
+2. You can turn WiFi off after ADB is connected. **Shizuku** may say **Paring failed** after that, but it's actually running if you still see `e2q:/ $` or something similar on your terminal application.
-2. Optionally, create a `.sh` file (`nano ~/shizuku.sh` for example), paste the following code block, save it, and make it executable with `chmod +x shizuku.sh` so that you can run this shortcut to start **Shizuku** on your terminal afterwards.
+2. Optionally, create a `.sh` file (`nano ~/shizuku.sh` for example), paste the following code block, save it, and make it executable with `chmod +x shizuku.sh` so that you can run this shortcut to start **Shizuku** on your terminal afterward.
     ```
     #!/data/data/com.termux/files/usr/bin/bash
     cd shizuku